Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 Matt Gary "I'm Just Sayin' " (EP) (Quarterback Records, 2010)

-I could see this guy making it big.
-This indie-released EP is very faithful to generic, guy-oriented, modern Nashville pop-country conventions: there are the ringing, vaguely U2-ish electric guitars, the appeals to nostalgia and simple virtues (as on "The Days You Live For" which evokes milestones such as buying your first car and saying "I do" at the altar...) and even a novelty number that's so dumb that it might just be a hit ("Can't Take Her Anywhere" in which his girlfriend isn't very portable not because she's difficult or weird, but because she's so freakin' hot, that everyone always flips out whenever she's around...)
+I coulda seen this guy making it big, though apparently this was his only record, a six-song EP that sounded pretty solid for modern-day Nashville.
+This indie-released EP is very faithful to generic, guy-oriented, contemporary Music City pop-country conventions: there are the ringing, vaguely U2-ish electric guitars, the appeals to nostalgia and simple virtues (as on "The Days You Live For" which evokes milestones such as buying your first car and saying "I do" at the altar...) and even a novelty number that's so dumb that it might just be a hit ("Can't Take Her Anywhere" in which his girlfriend isn't very portable not because she's difficult or weird, but because she's so freakin' hot, that everyone always flips out whenever she's around...)
 Gary doesn't have the world's greatest voice, but he sounds about as "okay" as most of the other dudes in the Top Country charts today; a little bit of extra ooompf on the mix, and he's golden.
 I'm sure there are about a bazillion well-produced demos just like this out there these days, but I'm still curious to see how things go for this guy.
 Only time will tell!

 Larry Gatlin & The Gatlin Brothers - see artist discography